mkfizi/tailstart/README.md

 ### Viewport Fix for Mobile Browsers

-Tailstart include a fix for the notorious [viewport issue on mobile browsers](https://stackoverflow.com/questions/37112218/css3-100vh-not-constant-in-mobile-browser) where is calculate the actual browser's viewport and append the value on targeted classes that use 'vh' unit on it's properties.
+Tailstart include a fix for the notorious [viewport issue on mobile browsers](https://stackoverflow.com/questions/37112218/css3-100vh-not-constant-in-mobile-browser) where it calculate the actual browser's viewport and append the value on targeted classes that use 'vh' unit on it's properties.

 Targeted classes are defined in `tailwind.config.js` by adding `calc(var(--vh, 1vh) * [number])`